Menu

 90% of the cases of hypothyroidism are caused by Hashimoto’s, the autoimmune disease that destroys the thyroid gland, leading to loss of function.
 There is no cure for this.

-It can be put in to remission (though it seems not everyone achieves this) and a lot of people don’t even know if their hypothyroidism is autoimmune.
+It can be put in to remission (though not everyone achieves this) and a lot of people don’t even know if their hypothyroidism is autoimmune.

 6. My Hypothyroidism isn’t My Fault